Hugo-C/rustJarm/README.md

 ## Contribute

-All contributions are welcomed to improve the code and the package
+All contributions and/or feedbacks are welcome to improve the code and the package